 Changing your router’s firmware can be a bit of a challenge, especially if you’re not familiar with how your router’s stock firmware works.
 It’s possible to damage your router, but if you’re careful it can be worth it.

 As we mentioned, DD-WRT can be difficult to use and is largely geared toward knowledgeable power-users, but there are plenty of advantages that make the extra effort worth it.
-If you want to set up a VPN on your router, then a firmware upgrade is pretty much a necessity in many cases (also check out our guide to the best VPN for routers and best VPN for DD-WRT routers).
+If you want to set up a VPN on your router, then a firmware upgrade is pretty much a necessity in many cases (also check out our guides to the best VPN for routers and best VPN for DD-WRT routers).

 Another excellent use for DD-WRT is if you’re going to set up a router as a repeater or access point.
 DD-WRT offers a huge amount of control and features for things like setting up a WDS or home network access point.